-The History of the OUR Center
+The History of OUR Center

-The OUR Center, founded in 1986, grew out of the Longmont Ministerial Association.
+OUR Center, founded in 1986, grew out of the Longmont Ministerial Association.
 Church leaders realized that those in need were turning to the churches for help that they were not always able to provide.
 The churches agreed that uniting community resources would give better help to those who needed it, and also give the churches a consistent place to refer folks.
 Out of this realization grew the OUTREACH UNITED RESOURCE CENTER, INC. or OUR Center.

-The OUR Center is truly a community-based agency.
-While most of the churches in the St. Vrain Valley support the OUR Center, it is not affiliated with any one church, or any other agency.
-The OUR Center works closely with many other agencies in the community to assist those in need, especially those in emergency situations.
+OUR Center is truly a community-based agency.
+While most of the churches in the St. Vrain Valley support OUR Center, it is not affiliated with any one church, or any other agency.
+OUR Center works closely with many other agencies in the community to assist those in need, especially those in emergency situations.

 From humble beginnings…a brief history of the Outreach United Resource Center

 In late 1986, two seemingly catastrophic events took place in Longmont that would change the community, especially the community of the ones in need, forever.
 First, the Salvation Army Center was forced to close its doors after losing 1000 pounds of “USDA” foods (food provided by the government.)
 Then, the Samaritan House, which had been in operation for 17 years providing food and clothing to those in need, and run by St. John the Baptist Catholic Church, found itself overwhelmed with no money and too many requests.
 In short, the Samaritan House could no longer afford to stay open!